agrosjs/agros/README.md

 #### Error Boundaries

-You can define a custom boundary component for every components in Khamsa:
+You can define a custom boundary component for every components in Agros:

 ```tsx
 // FooBoundary.tsx